Mil05h/Tasks/README.md

 TASK 2:

-	HTML:
-    - Add 2 buttons to the html
+    - Add 2 buttons to the html.

-    CSS:
-    - make the title blue
+    - Make the title blue.

-    JS:
-    - When the button 1 is clicked, the "demo" p get the value of the first p of the page
+    - When the button 1 is clicked, the "demo" p get the value of the first p of the page.
-    - When the button 2 is clicked, the "demo" p get the value of the second p of the page
+    - When the button 2 is clicked, the "demo" p get the value of the second p of the page.